evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/relay.md

 });
 ```

+## Available decorators and types

+The match property checks the message type and all decorators of incoming messages.
+TRUST&TRACE processes by default the following values.
+But keep in mind when your working with external systems, that all DIDComm messages with all decorators and types that are [supported by the protocol], are possible.

+- ``message.type``:
+  - spec/negotiated-credential-exchange/1.0/propose-credential-exchange
+  - spec/negotiated-credential-exchange/1.0/adjust-proposal
+  - spec/negotiated-credential-exchange/1.0/complete-proposal
+  - spec/negotiated-credential-exchange/1.0/update-context
+  - spec/negotiated-credential-exchange/1.0/accept-update
+  - spec/negotiated-credential-exchange/1.0/reject-update
+- decorators
+  - requests~attach
+  - credentials~attach
+  - presentations~attach
+  - request_presentations~attach
+  - accept-update~attach
+  - adjust-proposal~attach
+  - complete-proposal~attach
+  - propose-credential-exchange~attach
+  - reject-update~attach
+  - update-context~attach

 # Receive a webhook

 The other party will receive the following payload that is requested by the webhook logic: